Progressive alliance (UK): 21st century

 There are no mutually agreed policy aims between the various organisations, but these would likely include electoral reform to change the voting system (e.g. proportional representation).
 The name itself is somewhat unclear as there is no agreed definition of progressivism in British politics.
 There are dissenting views on the benefits of such an alliance, and debate as to whether it could make a difference to the electoral outcome.

 Local campaigns towards standing a single progressive candidate exist in a number of regions, with the Green and Liberal Democrat parties agreeing to stand down candidates in neighbouring constituencies in quid pro quo deals.
 For example, in South West Surrey in 2017, the National Health Action Party's Louise Irvine was selected by a public meeting run by the local Compass group to run as a progressive alliance candidate.

 In her campaign for the 2020 Liberal Democrat leadership election, MP Wera Hobhouse advocated a progressive alliance with the Greens and Labour, arguing that the Lib Dems "need to abandon equidistance between the Conservative and Labour Parties".

 Following the 2021 local elections, Dr Kevin Hickson (University of Liverpool) and Dr Jasper Miles (Queen Mary University London) expressed doubt about the chances of a progressive alliance.
-In August 2021, Labour Party leader Keir Starmer ruled out working with the SNP on an electoral pact.
+In August 2021, Labour Party leader Keir Starmer ruled out working with the Scottish National Party or any progressive movement on an electoral pact.

+In October 2025 ahead of the 2026 Scottish Parliament and Welsh Senedd elections, SNP leader John Swinney and Plaid Cymru leader Rhun ap Iorwerth announced that they had held talks in order to develop a "progressive alliance".
+The news came in the aftermath of the Plaid victory in the 2025 Caerphilly by-election.
+The two parties had previously formed a Westminster parliamentary group in the 2001-2005 Parliament, becoming the third largest opposition party with 9 seats (5 SNP, 4 Plaid Cymru) after the Conservatives with 166 seats and the Liberal Democrats with 52.